adamgian/minify-selectors/crates/parse_selectors/info.md

-## CSS file and embedded style support
+## CSS files and embedded styles support

 > **Please note:**
 > minify-selector currently does not properly support escaped or unicode characters in CSS selectors.
 See [#10](https://github.com/adamgian/minify-selectors/issues/10).